A Sleep Divorce is when two partnered people decide to sleep in different bedrooms at night.

 Some people split up and stay under the same roof, sleeping in other rooms either to save face with the outside world or because they can’t afford to move out.

 In fact, by moving into different rooms they can actively save their relationships, especially if issues related to sleeping are affecting their happiness with one another.
 It’s called a ‘Sleep Divorce’ and it certainly doesn’t spell the end of a relationship.

 What is a Sleep Divorce Exactly?

 Dubbed a “sleep divorce”, these couples sleep separately at night time, while the rest of their relationship remains the same.

 With sleep disorders like insomnia and sleep apnea are getting more and more common, and are also reported to be on the rise.
-It isn’t surprising that these factors could lead couples to opt for separate bedrooms.
+Unsurprisingly, these factors could lead couples to opt for separate bedrooms.

 Having a good night’s sleep is super important, we all know that.